Redis Enterprise Software uses a role-based mechanism to enable LDAP authentication and authorization.

 LDAP server settings

-The LDAP Server settings define the communication settings used for LDAP authentication and authorization.
+The LDAP server settings define the communication settings used for LDAP authentication and authorization.
 These include:

 Setting Description